instaclustr/atsc/README.md

 3. `flac_server.rs` Reading full FLAC files, acting as a prometheus client.
 Mostly for initial testing, obsolete now.
 4. `prom_remote.rs` A prometheus remote storage implementation that can *READ* from flac files.
 Write is not supported.
 5. `server.rs` Started with the objective of being a data server, was replaced by `prom_remote.rs`.
 Still has the capacity to compare raw data with the compressed FLAC to make sure there is no information loss.
 Should rename this probably.
-6. `wav_generator.rs` No use whatsoever.
-Was replaced by `monitoring_agents.rs`.
-Could be deleted anytime soon.

 ## How to make this work?